Randy Shilts: Illness and death

-Although Shilts told The New York Times he had declined to be told the results of his HIV test until he had completed the writing of And the Band Played On, concerned that the 1987 test result would interfere with his objectivity as a writer, he had earlier announced knowing that he was HIV positive since 1985.
+Although Shilts recounted to The New York Times in 1993 that he had declined to be told the results of his HIV test until he had completed the writing of And the Band Played On, concerned that the 1987 test result would interfere with his objectivity as a writer, he had stated in a separate interview that he knew he was HIV positive since 1985.

 In 1992, Shilts became ill with Pneumocystis pneumonia and suffered a collapsed lung; the following year, he was diagnosed with Kaposi's sarcoma.
 In a New York Times interview in the spring of 1993, Shilts observed, "HIV is certainly character-building.
 It's made me see all of the shallow things we cling to, like ego and vanity.
 Of course, I'd rather have a few more T-cells and a little less character."
 Despite being effectively homebound and on oxygen, he was able to attend the Los Angeles screening of the HBO film version of And the Band Played On in August 1993.

-Shilts died at 42 on February 17, 1994, at Davies Medical Center in San Francisco, California, being survived by his partner, Barry Barbieri, his mother, and his brothers.
+Shilts died at 42 on February 17, 1994, at Davies Medical Center in San Francisco, California, being survived by his partner Barry Barbieri, his mother, and his brothers.
 His brother Gary had conducted a commitment service for the couple the previous year.
-After a funeral service at Glide Memorial Church, Shilts was buried at Redwood Memorial Gardens in Guerneville alongside his long time friend, Daniel R. Yoder (1952–1995).
+After a funeral service at Glide Memorial Church, Shilts was buried at Redwood Memorial Gardens in Guerneville; his longtime friend, Daniel R. Yoder (1952–1995), was later buried alongside him.

 Legacy

 Shilts bequeathed 170 cartons of papers, notes, and research files to the local history section of the San Francisco Public Library.
 At the time of his death, he was planning a fourth book, examining homosexuality in the Roman Catholic Church.
 As a fellow reporter put it, despite an early death, in his books Shilts "rewrote history.
 In doing so, he saved a segment of history from extinction."
 Historian Garry Wills wrote of And the Band Played On, "This book will be to gay liberation what Betty Friedan was to early feminism and Rachel Carson's Silent Spring was to environmentalism."
 NAMES Project founder Cleve Jones described Shilts as "a hero" and characterized his books as "without question the most important works of literature affecting gay people."

-After his death, a longtime friend and assistant explained the motivation that drove Shilts: "He chose to write about gay issues for the mainstream precisely because he wanted other people to know what it was like to be gay.
+After his death, his longtime friend and assistant Linda Alband explained the motivation that drove Shilts: "He chose to write about gay issues for the mainstream precisely because he wanted other people to know what it was like to be gay.
 If they didn't know, how were things going to change?"
 In 1998, Shilts was memorialized in the Hall of Achievement at the University of Oregon School of Journalism, honoring his refusal to be "boxed in by the limits that society offered him.
 As an out gay man, he carved a place in journalism that was not simply groundbreaking but internationally influential in changing the way the news media covered AIDS."
 A San Francisco Chronicle reporter summed up the achievement of his late "brash and gutsy" colleague: